Founntain/osuplayer/README.md

 This is the *official* **osu!player** (Avalonia) repository and is mainly developed by [@Founntain](https://github.com/Founntain), with help of [@Cesan](https://github.com/Cesan).
-This repository will be a complete rewrite of osu!player plus, so keep in mind this is all *work in progress*, with the *ultimate goal to go cross-platform*.
+This repository is a complete rewrite of the osu!player plus, so keep in mind that some stuff is still *work in progress*, with the *ultimate goal to go cross-platform*.
-So if we speak osu!player in this repository we mean the Avalonia (this) version.
+So if we speak osu!player in this repository we mean the this (Avalonia) version.
 If you want to refer to other versions of the osu!player mention them by their name, either *osu!player **plus*** or *osu!player **legacy*** (osu!player versions before the plus).

 osu!player is a music player for *osu!* with the focus of playing your osu! songs **without having to start osu!**.